 PHINS (Peers Helping Incoming New Students) are New Student Orientation leaders who are trained to aid incoming first-year, transfer, FGLI, international, and exchange students with their academic, cultural, and social adjustment to life at Penn.
-This interaction primarily occurs during Quaker Days and NSO.
+This interaction primarily occurs just before and during NSO.

 The PHINS program allows upper-class students chosen by an application and interview process to assist incoming students.
 Upon completing training, PHINS will serve as excellent resources on student services, campus organizations, communications skills, student issues, and many other topics dealing with university life.